 AISC reserves the right to change your audit week if necessary.
 Repackaging of your audit week may occur due to new or withdrawn Participants, participation in the multi-site audit program, holidays, natural disasters, and conflicts with events like NASCC: The Steel Conference.
+Audits will not be rescheduled due to AISC changing a Participant's audit week.

 - 4.3 Your QMS is a system that is established, implemented and maintained at all times within your organization, and it cannot reside or be dependent on one person preparing for or being present for an audit.
-AISC will not reschedule audits for the following reasons: - Absent personnel (including but not limited to the quality manager and executive management) - Vacation conflicts (including but not limited to the quality manager and executive management) - Small company size/limited staff availability - Busy production schedules - Personnel changes (including but not limited to the certification contact and quality manager) - Not prepared - Conflicts with other audits - Other similar circumstances - No active work or jobsite
+AISC will not reschedule audits, even for the following reasons: - Absent personnel (including but not limited to the quality manager and executive management)